Cheating: Can you get away with it?

 And listen to me.

 I named this blog According to Trish because I didn’t want to give the impression that I had any sort of credibility about anything, but I’ll tell you this: I know a lot about cheating.
-No, that doesn’t mean I’ve done it myself and I don’t want to get into details about my own marriage or anyone else’s, but let’s just say this: I’ve seen cheating up close and personal more than I can believe.
-It has changed my world in drastic ways.
+I’ve seen cheating up close and personal more than I can believe.
 I hate to admit this, but it has been a real struggle not to become jaded and suspicious about all relationships.
 It’s something I wrestle with all the time.

 I can’t tell you the number of families I’ve seen that have been torn apart in obvious ways (divorce) and in much quieter ways (as in, everyone silently suffers with the misery of what has happened in order to “save the family”) because of infidelity.